atharaq/atharaq.github.io/calc-2/lesson0.md

 Your first assignment is due on Moodle **before class on Thursday**:

-1. We saw, in class, that there are sequences of rational numbers whose limit is not rational.
+1. We saw, in the Desmos activity, that there are sequences of rational numbers whose limit is not rational.
 Is there a sequence of integers whose limit is not an integer?
 Explain why or why not.
 2. Give an explanation, in English, of the meaning of a derivative of a function.
 (You may use graphs or pictures to supplement your explanation.
 Feel free to use [Desmos](https://www.desmos.com/) to make graphs if you need them.)
 3. Give an explanation, in English, of the meaning of the definite integral of a function.
 (You may use graphs or pictures to supplement your explanation.)
 4. Suppose f(x) is an odd function: that means, for every x, $f(-x) = -f(x)$.
 (For example, look at the [graph](https://www.desmos.com/calculator/cnledtgpoq) of $f(x) = \sin(x)$).
 Explain why, for any real number a, $\int\limits_{-a}^a f(x) dx = 0$.
 Again, you may use pictures/graphs to supplement your explanation.